 Required heating temperature

 The first criterion to take into account is the temperature tolerated by the workpiece material.
 Some metals, such as carbides, tolerate heat very well, and are ideal candidates for chemical CVD treatment.
-The main advantage of this method is the quality of the coating's adhesion, as well as the speed of the process.
+The main advantage of this method remains the quality of the coating's adhesion, as well as the speed of the process.
 On the other hand, some materials, such as aluminum, cannot be treated at too high a temperature, otherwise they will melt.
 In this case, it's best to opt for a PVD process.
 To choose the right coating process, you need to take into account the temperature required by the method (CVD or PVD), and the material's tolerance under such conditions.

 Part geometry